 Citizens’ assemblies are as ancient as democracy itself, yet, they have received increasing attention in recent years.
 Assemblies are repeatedly mentioned as a solution for the most troublesome policy debates and the decreasing trust in democratic institutions.
-As contemporary cases highlight its relevance, there’s no better time than now to catch-up on what citizens’ assemblies are all about!
+Are they a passing trend or lasting change?

 Why are citizens’ assemblies relevant now?